 3. More functionality and flexibility.

 Need to enable more than just email on company smartphones?
-Many cloud-based software are multi-user based (e.g. many can edit at once) with tools which can function across multiple devices and people at once through apps.
-These phone and web apps can function on a single source of data making it much easier to collaborate and be on the same page.
+Many cloud-based software are multi-user based (e.g. many can edit at once) with tools which can function simultaneously across multiple devices, users and applications.
+These phone and web apps can function on a single source of data making it much easier to collaborate and maintain consistency.

 4. Reduced (or no) dependency on physical offices.